🔥 Health & Nutrition

 🥑 Fats

-Calorie needs are estimates based on the Mifflin-St Jeor equation — the most accurate widely-used formula.
-Individual metabolism varies.
-These are starting points — adjust based on real-world results after 2–3 weeks.
+⚕️ Note: These are estimates using the Mifflin-St Jeor equation — the most clinically validated formula for most adults.
+Individual metabolism varies ±10–20%.
+Treat these as starting points, track for 2–3 weeks, and adjust by 100–200 cal based on real results.
 Consult a registered dietitian for medical nutrition therapy.

 Frequently Asked Questions